 Year Round Airports

-Salt Lake City Express from Salt Lake City, Utah or Idaho Falls, Idaho
+- Salt Lake Express from Salt Lake City, Utah or Idaho Falls, Idaho

 Yellowstone Points of Interest

-Since Yellowstone National Park includes a wilderness area of more than 2.2 million acres, it should come as no surprise this enchanting, natural landscape is brimming over with excting things to do and intriguing places to explore.
+The park includes a wilderness area of more than 2.2 million acres, it should come as no surprise this enchanting, natural landscape is brimming over with exciting places to explore.

-Yellowstone has dramatic waterfalls, hydrothermal areas, and diverse wildlife.
-There will be no shortage of natural wonders for you to discover.
+The Yellowstone waterfalls, hydrothermal areas, and diverse wildlife means tere will be no shortage of natural wonders for you to discover.

 To help you plan the perfect Yellowstone National Park itinerary, here’s our list of Yellowstone’s top attractions you absolutely must see during your Yellowstone vacation.

-We are listing them in geographic order starting and ending in West Yellowstone.
+We are listing the points of interest in geographic order starting and ending in West Yellowstone.

 West Yellowstone to Madison